Postigic/Postigic/README.md

 ---

-a self-taught programmer from singapore!!! currently studying at Bukit View Secondary School
+i'm a self-taught programmer from singapore!!! currently studying at Bukit View Secondary School
 i love everything ICT!!! some current things on my bucket list are:

 - computer architecture